KHUSHI-NANDHA/Expense-tracker/README.md

 # Expense-tracker
-Add your expenses and see how much u spend in the form of charts Now no need to write expenses in your diaries
+Add your expenses and see how much u spend in the form of charts <br>Now no need to write expenses in your diaries